PierreBelmondo/vscode-wipeout/README.md

 * DXT5 alpha channel is buggy
 * S3TC/DXT decompression is slow
-* Note all VEXX nodes are parsed
+* Not all VEXX nodes are parsed

 ## Release Notes